cpske/ISP/assignment/week1/general-process-exercise.md

 1. Preparation
    - park the car in the shade
-   - prepare bucket, car wash, sponge, clean rags
+   - prepare bucket, car wash, sponge, clean rags, optional squeegie
-   - put 1 cap car wash in bucket, add about 3-4 L water
+   - put 1 cap of car wash in bucket, add about 3-4 L water allowing suds to form
 2. Wash the Car
    - start from the top, spray water to remove dirt and thoroughly wet surface
    - apply soapy water with sponge to remove all dirt from one area
    - spray water to remove soap and dirt
-   - repeat til whole car is washed
+   - repeat 'til whole car is clean
 3. Dry the Car
-   - task 1
+   - wait until the car s partially dry, but still has water drops
+   - use clean rags or squeegie to dry the windows and top of car
+   - dry other parts of car, working from top to bottom

 **Product**: a clean, dry car

-**Evaluation Criteria**: car should be clean with no visible streaks or water marks (minor defects on bumpers is OK)
+**Evaluation Criteria**: car should be clean with no streaks or water marks